WojciechMatuszewski/programming-notes/dynamoDB.md

 #### Local Secondary Indexes

 They are called local because they are tied with partition key (hash key).
 Partition key is responsible for putting things in the same buckets and secondary indexes allow to do querying operations inside those buckets.
 Since we are only doing operations inside _buckets_ it's pretty fast.

 #### Global Secondary Indexes

-These do not have to be tied with partition key.
+These do not have to be tied with partition key, but can, you can have GSI HASH and Partition key.
 They work _outside the buckets_.
 Global secondary indexes are **stored on their own partitions** (separate from the table).

 #### Sort Key

 Sort key enables _rich query capabilities_. **If you provided sort key (also called range key) your partition key (hash key) does not have to be unique**.
 You can think about it like putting things that have the same partition key in the bucket and sorting (_quering_) them by sort key.

 ### Spare Indexes